ltw-webdev-4/curriculum/pattern-library-set-up.md

       - num: 4
         text: |
           You can do the same for your secondary colour too.
-      - num: "5-6"
+      - num: "5-7"
         text: |
-          If you have more colours you can name them as `accent` colours, or just give them any ol’ name.
+          If you have more colours you can name them as `accent` or `neutral` colours, or just give them any ol’ name.
-      - num: "8-9"
+      - num: "9-10"
         text: |
           Add in the different fonts you want to use.
 You’ll likely only need a `primary` & `secondary` font for your website.

-          You can add a comment after each font declaration that denotes the weights & styles of that font.
-Patternbot will pick up on this and display it in your pattern library.
-This information comes from the Google Fonts URL.
+You can do `accent` font families too.
-      - num: "12-14"
+      - num: "13-15"
         text: |
           Go ahead and set the body copy of your website to use your primary font.
     after: |